What is a Property Loan Note investment?

 - Financial Promotions should have Section 21 sign-off by a company that is authorised and regulated by the FCA.

-- A Loan Note investment is for a short term. e.g. two years
+- A Loan Note investment is for the short term. e.g. two years

 - The Loan Note investment term starts as soon as the Loan Note amount has been paid in full.